felixdivo/ros2-easy-test/README.md

 Generally, that no exceptions are thrown, e.g. when nodes are initialized (see limitations below).

+### Combining with other tools

+Some hints:
+- If you want to use [pytest markers](https://docs.pytest.org/en/7.1.x/how-to/mark.html) like `@pytest.mark.skipif(...)`, add that above (=before) the `@with_launch_file(...)` decorator and it will work just fine.
+- Similarly, you can use other tools like `hypothesis`.
+(TODO: add example)

 ### Current limitations

 - If a callback (e.g. of a subscriber in the node) raises an exception the test does not fail automatically with the exception as the reason, as that is currently [not supported in ROS2](https://discourse.ros.org/t/what-is-the-expected-behavior-of-rclcpp-in-case-of-an-exception-raised-in-a-user-callback/27527).
 It will probably still fail because some expected message is not detected by the test.
 In those cases, cou will have to look for messages like `The following exception was never retrieved: [...]` in the stderr output of pytest.
 It will probably be mixed in with other messages if you view it one the console.
 - A failing service might deadlock a test.
 Consider adding timeouts.
+- It takes some time to set up the test environments each time.
+You may wish to append `--durations=0 --durations-min=1.0` to your pytest call to show the slowest tests ([more info](https://docs.pytest.org/en/latest/how-to/usage.html#profiling-test-execution-duration)).
+There is probably room for improvement here, especially with reducing the required warm-up time of ``with_launch_file``.

 Contributions to address these or other shortcomings are more than welcome!